Bankruptcy in Scotland

 If your circumstances change, you may have to start paying contributions or you may be able to reduce the amount you pay.
 In some circumstances you can ask for a payment break of up to 6 months, for example if you lose your job or you become ill.

-What will happen to my home
+What will happen to your home

 If you rent your home, you should check your tenancy agreement to see if it says anything about bankruptcy.
 Some tenancy agreements have a clause that allows a landlord to end an agreement if a tenant becomes bankrupt.
 You will need to continue to pay your rent during your bankruptcy.